-No matter where you are along your financial independence journey, "running the numbers" is an invaluable way to determine your financial health.
+No matter where you are along your financial independence journey, running the numbers by calculating your net worth is an invaluable way to determine your financial health.

 The basics for calculating net worth are as follows: assets - liabilities = net worth

 Leave a comment below.
 What have you learned by tracking your money over time?

 I started this blog because friends and family often asked me similar questions regarding personal finance.
 I was surprised just how much people were interested in improving their financial situation, yet had no idea where to start.
 It made perfect sense to start a blog and share all the information that I have learned along the way with others.
 You will find many resources and links referred throughout the blog.
 I have found all of this information useful and continue to grow my knowledge and understanding in the personal finance space.
 Admittedly, even I struggled heavily in the beginning with understanding how to improve my financial situation.
 The power of reading and note taking got me where I am today and will continue to provide a return on investment for years to come.
 I look forward to sharing with you along the way.